- Search The Registry

 - Street Team Youth Programs

 Salmon Chase was born on this date in 1808.
 He was a white-American teacher, abolitionist, lawyer, and judge.

-He also gave free legal advice for those caught working for the Underground Railroad.
+He also gave free legal advice to those caught working for the Underground Railroad.
 Chase was affiliated with the Whig and the Liberty Party, but in 1848, he and others joined to form the Free-Soil Party.
 The following year, Chase was elected to the United States Senate and played an important role in the campaign against the Kansas-Nebraska Act.

 In 1855 he was elected as the governor of Ohio.
-He sought the Republican Party presidential nomination in 1860, but on the third ballot asked his supporters to vote for Abraham Lincoln.
+He sought the Republican Party presidential nomination in 1860 but, on the third ballot, asked his supporters to vote for Abraham Lincoln.
 As president, Lincoln appointed Chase as Secretary of the Treasury.
 He helped to establish a national banking system and began the employment of women clerks.
 Chase was the most progressive member of Lincoln's Cabinet.

 In 1862, Chase and Abraham Lincoln argued over the treatment of General David Hunter.
 Hunter was enlisting Black soldiers in the occupied districts of South Carolina and had issued a statement that all slaves owned by Confederates in those areas were free.
 Lincoln was furious and instructed him to break up the 1st South Carolina (African Descent) regiment and withdraw his public statement.